mundodehads/slimeit/README.md

 ## Chat Ideas

-- [ ] Seguwuk: Visual represatation of slime can also have a chat baloon
+- [X] Seguwuk: Visual represatation of slime can also have a chat balloon
 - [ ] Seguwuk: each slime has an unique attribute (strenghs/weaks), considering futures battles between slimes
 - [ ] LncPedro: when the host gets a raid, show raid members as new slimes on screen!
+- [ ] LuckLucky: Balloon should have a maximum amount and fade with time

 ## Streamer Ideas
-- [ ] Chat baloon skins
+- [ ] Chat balloon skins
 - [ ] randon evolving based on evolving tree
 - [ ] IA to evolving trees to generate new races